Keep Up With Us

 New Year’s Eve

-- Ring in the New Year with a bang and a boom.
-Breckenridge hosts an on-mountain Torchlight Parade followed by a dazzling fireworks display. (weather permitting) Continue the celebration at one of Breckenridge’s 80+ bars and restaurants.
+Ring in the New Year with a bang and a boom.
+Breckenridge hosts an on-mountain Torchlight Parade, Continue the celebration at one of Breckenridge’s 100+ bars and restaurants.

 Breckenridge is an outdoor paradise in the winter making December one of the best times to visit.
 The ample amounts of snow mean there are tons of great activities to enjoy.
 From days on the mountain to one of a kind experiences, there is plenty to do.
 If you are looking to fully embrace the holiday spirit, fill your vacation with classic holiday activities.